“As Waldorf teachers,

 ◊ [True and False] Steiner said that the task of Waldorf teachers is primarily spiritual and/or messianic: “[W]e should neglect no single opportunity of quickening the inner life of soul and spirit.” — Rudolf Steiner, DEEPER INSIGHTS INTO EDUCATION (Anthroposophic Press, 1983), p.
 17. To do this, Waldorf teachers need to develop “the Waldorf teacher’s consciousness,” which is “hardly present anywhere else in the world” — Ibid., p.
 21. This unique consciousness will restore “what humanity has lost in the last three or four centuries.” — Ibid., p.
 21. What has been lost?
 As Steiner often explained, modern humankind lost the old, intuitive clairvoyance that our ancestors once enjoyed.
 Or put it this way: “The goal of all our educational thinking must be to transform thinking so as to rise fruitfully from the level of physical thinking to spiritual thinking.” — Ibid., p.
 29.

 Steiner was not saying that Waldorf teachers and students should simply be aware of spiritual truths.
-Rather, he asserted that they should think in a completely different way: They must transcend “physical” thinking (which occurs in the physical organ, the brain, and at best is prosaically logical) in order to embrace “spiritual” thinking (which does not occur in the brain but in nonphysical organs of clairvoyance, or in the spirit or soul, and is not confined by logic).
+Rather, he asserted that they should think in a completely different way from ordinary, rational folks: They must transcend “physical” thinking (which occurs in the physical organ, the brain, and at best is prosaically logical) in order to embrace “spiritual” thinking (which does not occur in the brain but in nonphysical organs of clairvoyance, or in the spirit or soul, and is not confined by logic).
 Moving to “spiritual” thinking makes such things as reason and even truth irrelevant.
 “The concepts of ‘true’ and ‘false’ are dreadfully barren, prosaic, and formal.
 The moment we rise to the truths of the spiritual world, we can no longer speak of ‘true’ and ‘false’....” — Ibid., p.
 29.

 Jettisoning basic logical categories is, obviously, desirable for one who traffics in nonsense, as Steiner did.
 If we agree that nothing is really right or wrong, then Steiner cannot be shown to be wrong.
 This is another of Steiner’s numerous efforts to shield himself from attack.
 But notice the self-contradiction in his statement.
 Nothing in the spiritual world is true, a truth that becomes obvious to us when we recognize what is true in the spiritual world: “The moment we rise to the truths of the spiritual world, we can no longer speak of ‘true’....”
 Steiner was often his own worst enemy.
 He purported to tell us the truth about a region in which there is no such thing.
 Ah, well.

 Anthroposophists will rush to Steiner’s defense, arguing that Steiner preferred the terms “healthy” and “ill” instead of “true” and “false” for spiritual matters.
-This is perfectly true (or “healthy”) but it changes nothing.
+This is perfectly true (or “healthy”), but it changes nothing.
 Steiner taught Waldorf teachers that they should not so much teach their students as minister to them, leading them to “health.”
 This runs contrary to the notion of allowing karma to run its course, so Waldorf teachers must walk a fine line, patching up their students sometimes and leaving them to their fates in other instances.
 Deciding when to do which is tricky — it can only be achieved by teachers who develop great powers of clairvoyance.* Steiner did offer some guidelines, however: Minimize rational thought, minimize carbonic acid, and save the world: “If a human being is occupied only with intellectual work, the process of the formation of carbonic acid is strongly stimulated in him; the upper organism [mainly the head] is saturated with carbonic acid [sic] ...
 Processes of illness and health are continually taking place in the human organism, and everything a person does or is guided to do has its effect upon these processes.
 From this knowledge must be created a feeling of responsibility and a true consciousness of one’s purpose as teacher [sic] ...
 In fact, as teachers we are co-workers [with spiritual powers] in the actual guidance of the world.” — Ibid., p.
 41.

 Parents should consider Waldorf schools for their children only if they approve of teachers who are (or think they are, or think they should be) clairvoyant, and who believe their mission is not primarily educational but messianic.